 The Precedent Set by J.R.R.
 Tolkien

 For one, J.R.R.
-Tolkien set an enormous precedent for fantasy authors with the use of magic in The Lord of the Rings.
-For those of you that do not know, this piece of literature is what jumpstarted the fantasy genre and solidified it into the world of literature forever.
+Tolkien set an enormous precedent for fantasy authors using magic in The Lord of the Rings.
+For those who do not know, this piece of literature is what jumpstarted the fantasy genre and solidified it into the world of literature forever.

 The ramifications of the precedent set by J.R.R. still linger today, as many fantasy writers opt to model the framework of their story after The Lord of the Rings.